Ray-645/RPG-World/README.md

 Context: *I'm new to Python and I'm learning bit by bit.
 This may not be the most complex RPG Game but I want it to be something I'm proud of.*

 ## Current Goal
-- Working Battle Demo and other Concepts [WIP]
+- RPG World will be a multi-game project (4 in 1).

-- I'm currently deciding how the story goes and working on a battle demo
+-  Game 1 Murder Mystery: I'm currently deciding how the story goes w/ little combat [WIP]
 ## Changelog
+7/6/2023 :
+-  Deleted 'Alpha' folder and added 'Beta'
+-  RPG World ver.0.01b is released
+-
 7/3/2023 :
 -  Deleted Concepts Folder and relocated it to the Python Basics/Concepts Repo. (https://github.com/Ray-645/Python-Basics-Concepts)
 -  More updates to RPG World is coming soon.